Social Work, Area of Concentration in Arts & Sciences (AA)

 - Identify patterns of human behavior and apply appropriate human constructs through their participation in an experiential learning activity.

-- Identify and employ the Council on Social Work Education’s (CSWE) ten core competency standards and practice behaviors for Generalist Social Work practice.
+- Identify and employ the Council on Social Work Education’s (CSWE) core competency standards and practice behaviors for Generalist Social Work practice.

 Transfer Information